 order or protective order.
 A savvy domestic violence lawyer will draw

 upon years of experience to assist the court to arrive at a fair decision.

 By meeting and talking with a non-judgmental criminal defense lawyer, a clear picture can be established of the events which led up to the complaint.
 This will assist the legal team at the firm to investigate further as necessary to gather the facts needed to develop a complete defense on your behalf.
 For example, if some or all of the allegations were exaggerated it would be necessary to demonstrate this to the court and present the underlying motive(s) for the exaggeration.
 In some cases, it has been possible to have the charges dropped.
 Whatever your circumstances are, call Jowdy & Jowdy immediately for assistance.

-Contact a Danbury domestic violence attorney at the firm for a consultation and assistance in protecting your future.
+Contact a Danbury domestic violence attorney at the firm for a free consultation and assistance in protecting your future.
 The firm serves clients throughout the Danbury area.

 We Have Nearly 45 Years of Legal Experience

 We Provide Honest & Complete Devotion to Our Clients

 We Have Great Client Success Stories to Prove Our Dedication

 We Offer Free Case Evaluations to Begin Each Case